bear148/bear148/README.md

 ### bear148
-I currently work on projects, CheeseBot, and BMM.
-I primarily utilize Javascript, Powershell, and Rust
+I currently work on projects, CheeseBot, and [BMM](https://github.com/bear148/Bears-Mod-Manager).
+I primarily utilize Javascript, Powershell, and Rust.

+### BMM
+Currently working on a large update that finishes and adds more to the minecraft mod management system.
+That is why it hasn't received any commits.

 <!--
 **bear148/bear148** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.